 The Huguenots were oppressed by the French government.
-On one day, August 24, 1572, an estimated 50,000 Protestants where slaughtered during what history records as The Saint Bartholomew's Day Massacre.
+On one day, August 24, 1572, an estimated 50,000 Protestants were slaughtered during what history records as The Saint Bartholomew’s Day Massacre.
 This dramatic event was only one incident of recurring religious persecutions that occurred in France for nearly a century despite the provisions of the Edict of Nantes (1599), which granted certain freedoms to Protestant French citizens.
 The Edict was of little influence and was repudiated in 1685.

 Refuge was given to French protestants in England in the late 1600s and in 1700 a land grant in Virginia for the Huguenots opened the door to America.

 Huguenot refugees came to America on the “Peter and Anthony” which landed in the Virginia Colony in 1700.
 They were granted land south of the James River at a place called Manakintown.
 One of the immigrants was a lone young man by the name of Pierre Prevot.
 He married and settled at Manakintown.
 The Prevatt(e) Historical Society is dedicated to finding the branches of the family who can trace their lineage to Pierre Prevot, the French Huguenot from whom we are descended.
 While Prevatt and Prevatte are the most prominent spellings today, variant spellings exist among the progeny of Pierre Prevot.
 Spellings include Privette, Preval, Prevol, Presol, Presal, and perhaps others as yet not linked in to our family records.
 For simplicity, the Society chose Prevatt(e) to represent the family at large.